shred/tzxtools/docs/tzxtap.md

 Note that only Standard Speed Data Blocks can be used in TAP files. `tzxtap` stops with an error if it discovers other block types in the TZX file, unless the `--ignore` option is set.

+This tool also accepts a TAP file, but will generate an identical TAP file from it.

 ## Usage